KPN's Germany chief expects more mobile deals in Europe -report

 "Europe has more than 50 mobile phone companies," Dirks said.
 "I believe that functioning competition can be achieved with a lot less providers."

-E-Plus and Telefonica's O2 Deutschland vie for third place in Europe's biggest mobile market and both are facing tough competition from their larger rivals Deutsche Telekom and Vodafone.
+E-Plus and Telefonica's O2 Deutschland (O2Dn.DE) vie for third place in Europe's biggest mobile market and both are facing tough competition from their larger rivals Deutsche Telekom (DTEGn.DE) and Vodafone (VOD.L). ($1 = 0.7539 euros)